unChaz/sci-fi-5e/srd/general/multiclassing.md

 #### Class Features

 When you gain a new level in a class, you get its features for that level.
-You don’t, however, receive the class’s starting equipment, and a few features have additional rules when you’re multiclassing: Channel Divinity, Extra Attack, Unarmored Defense, and Techcasting.
+You don’t, however, receive the class’s starting equipment, and a few features have additional rules when you’re multiclassing: Channel Divinity, Extra Attack, Unarmored Defense, and Tekcasting.

 ##### Channel Divinity